Equalized Time Reversal Beamforming for Indoor Wireless Communications

-Fig. \ref{fig_Eta} and Fig. \ref{fig_Etap} show the results for the usable spatial focusing and the total power focusing parameter.
-In both cases, an increase in the spatial focusing (beamforming capability) of conventional TR is observed for scenarios with stronger scattering and/or larger bandwidths.
+Fig. \ref{fig_Eta} and Fig. \ref{fig_Etap} show the results for the effective spatial focusing and the total power focusing parameters.
+In both cases, an increase in the spatial focusing (beamforming capability) of conventional TR is observed for scenarios with stronger scattering and/or larger bandwidths (small $T_s/\sigma$).
 Also, $\hat{\eta}_{tr}>\hat{\eta}'_{tr}$ in all cases, which can be interpreted in the following way.
 Even though the received signal power at the desired user is between 6 dB and 8 dB (approximately) stronger than the signal power at the unintended receiver, an important fraction of these powers are composed of ISI.
 However, the usable power at the user's detector is actually significantly larger than the usable power at the unintended receiver (it can reach up to 25 dB in the simulated conditions).
 This is because the TR pre-filter is matched only to the desired user's CIR, and does not offer partial equalization at other spatial locations.
 It is also worth noting that an approximate upper bound on $\hat{\eta}_{eq}$ is the number of antennas (6 dB under the conditions described on Fig. \ref{fig_UandEta}) regardless of the channel model.
 We return to this issue later.